fashaikh/SlackOutputBinding/readme.md

-# FunctionApp with with AWS S3 Binding
+# FunctionApp v1 with with AWS S3 and CosmosDB

 This is code for an [Azure Function](https://azure.microsoft.com/en-us/services/functions/) .
 This is modeled off of https://github.com/lindydonna/SlackOutputBinding .